Galen Englund | International Consulting & Bio

 Through international engagements with governmental, NGO, academic, and private-sector clients, I consistently deliver high quality, time-critical results.
 I am also skilled in data analysis across plaforms:-Geospatial and earth observation (ArcGIS)-Quantiative analysis (Tableau & SPSS)-Dashboard designs (Tableau)-Database design (Microsoft Access)

 My extensive experience working, researching, and travelling through more than 50 countries means that I offer a global network of resources and the ability to rapidly relocate for engagements.

 I have devoted the last eight years of my life to researching violent conflicts, their underlying causes, and how to rebuild societies after devastation.
 With substantial policy and leadership experience in 50+ countries, including multiple conflict and post-conflict regions.
 I thrive in challenging settings and enjoy solving difficult, global problems.

-My other recent portfolios as a civil refugee officer for the US Department of Homeland Security include constructing geospatial conflict tracking programs and bespoke databases.
+Previously, as a refugee officer for the US Department of Homeland Security include constructing geospatial conflict tracking programs and bespoke databases.
 I have also served as a expert adviser on violent extremism for the RESOLVE Network for Counter Violent Extremism Research at the US Institute of Peace.